LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-The total number of Focus List stocks in the LATAM region remains at four.
+• The total number of Focus List stocks in the LATAM region is three.
+Cury Construtora (CCE.BR; CURY3 BZ) is forming a flat base, with a pivot of BRL 31.31.